-Whether you own a small business or manage a sprawling commercial office complex, you are tasked with making sure your building is safe, efficient, and comfortable.
+Whether you own a small business or manage a sprawling commercial office complex, you’re tasked with making sure your building is safe, efficient, and comfortable.
 One way you can do that is by investing in a commercial intercom system for your office.

 But what exactly is an office intercom system, and how do you choose the right one for your building?
-In this post, we’ll dive into the world of intercoms designed for office use and how they improve tenant experience so you can sign long-term, top-dollar leases.
+In this post, we’ll dive into the world of intercoms for offices and how they improve tenant experience so you can sign long-term, top-dollar leases.

 Read this post to learn:

 - Types of office intercom systems

 - What to consider when buying an intercom system for business

 - Why you need an office intercom system

 - What is the best office intercom system